grpc/grpc-dotnet/examples/README.md

 The `Name` .NET type generated from *common.proto* and is shared throughout the project:

 * *Common.csproj* uses Grpc.Tools to generate messages contained in *common.proto*.
-* *Client.csproj* uses Grpc.Tools to generate client for *greet.proto*.
-There is no `<Protobuf>` reference for *common.proto*.
-Instead the type is shared by the client app referencing common project.
+* *Client.csproj* uses Grpc.Tools to generate the gRPC client for *greet.proto*.
+There is no `<Protobuf>` reference for *common.proto* because we don't want its messages generated in this project.
+Instead the .NET types for its messages are referenced from the common project.
-* *Server.csproj* uses Grpc.Tools to generate server for *greet.proto*.
+* *Server.csproj* uses Grpc.Tools to generate the gRPC service for *greet.proto*.
 It also references the common project.

 ##### Scenarios:

-* Add common messages to shared libraries
+* Add messages to shared .NET projects
-* Include common messages in gRPC services
+* Use shared messages in gRPC services

 ## [Browser](./Browser)